dev-lyr/my_kernel/common/profiling/ebpf/README.md

 - The ability to attach eBPF programs to **trace points** as well as kernel and user application **probe points** allows unprecedented visibility into the runtime behavior of **applications and the system** itself.

 ## (3)Observability&Monitoring:
-- Instead of relying on static counters and gauges exposed by the operating system, eBPF enables the collection & in-kernel aggregation of custom metrics and generation of visibility events based on a wide range of possible sources.
+- Instead of relying on static counters and gauges exposed by the operating system, eBPF enables the collection & **in-kernel aggregation** of custom metrics and generation of visibility events based on a wide range of possible sources.

 ## (4)Security:
 - Building on the foundation of seeing and understanding all system calls and combining that with a packet and socket-level view of all networking operations allows for revolutionary new approaches to securing systems.

-# 三 开发:
-## (1)概述:
-- Linux期望ebpf程序以bytecode的形式被load.
-- 虽然可以直接写字节码, 但更常用是利用编译器(llvm)将pseudo-C代码编译为eBPF字节码.
-- eBPF程序通过bpf系统调用来load到linux内核中.
-- 当eBPF程序被load到内核后, 在attach到请求的hook前需要做2步: **Verification**和**JIT Compilation**.

-## (2)maps:
-- eBPF programs can leverage the concept of eBPF maps to store and retrieve data in a wide set of data structures.
-- eBPF maps can be accessed from eBPF programs as well as from applications in user space via a system call.